From Lego to Cadbury's, a look at the top toy, chocolate and beauty advent calendars for 2019 and the cheapest place to get them.

 Ok, these aren’t under £10 but as your children are likely to demand one, it’s worth knowing where to get it cheapest.

-Lego is offering three different advent calendars this Christmas: Lego Star Wars, Lego City and Lego Friends.
+Lego is offering four different advent calendars this Christmas: Lego Harry Potter, Lego City, Lego Star Wars, and Lego Friends.

 Even if you ignore John Lewis’ Wedgewood house, it’s quite easy to blow more than £50 on advent calendars for loved ones, particularly if you’re looking for branded booze or beauty products.